 - Rent a Car – We use Discover Cars to find the best deals on car rentals.
 See our rental car tips here.

 - Airbnb – We find some amazing guesthouses and apartments on Airbnb.
 We like to use Airbnb when we travel so we have access to things like a kitchen and living room.
 See our top Airbnb rental tips here (plus first time Airbnb coupon!)

 About the Author

 Alanna is a chemistry grad student and travel blogger based in Georgia, although she’s lived in Boston, Arizona, and Los Angeles, too.
 She considers herself a hyper-planner and loves sharing detailed posts to make travel planning more accessible to those that don’t have the time or are new to traveling.
-Follow her on Instagram!
+Find her on Periodic Adventures and Follow her on Instagram!